Vips-01/Power-BI-Project/README.md

 The goal of the project is to design and implement a BI solution using PowerBI and SQL that can help the company manage and analyze their sales data effectively.
 The solution should be able to:

-1.Import and integrate the data from MySQL database into PowerBI
+1. Import and integrate the data from MySQL database into PowerBI

-2.Clean and transform the data to make it ready for analysis.
+2. Clean and transform the data to make it ready for analysis.

-3.Build interactive dashboards and reports using PowerBI that can help the sales team and management make sense of the data.
+3. Build interactive dashboards and reports using PowerBI that can help the sales team and management make sense of the data.

-4.Use SQL to perform advanced analytics on the data and extract insights that can help the company improve its sales (if needed).
+4. Use SQL to perform advanced analytics on the data and extract insights that can help the company improve its sales (if needed).

-5.Enable the management to access the dashboards and reports in real-time and make data-driven decisions.
+5. Enable the management to access the dashboards and reports in real-time and make data-driven decisions.

-6.The solution should be user-friendly and easy to use for the sales team and management.
+6. The solution should be user-friendly and easy to use for the sales team and management.
 The project will be successful if it helps the company effectively manage and analyze their sales data and improve their decision-making process.

 ***To solve the above project, the given steps can be followed:***